apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 )
 ```

-If the plugin has a privacy manifest to declare, you can add the following line `.copy("Resources/PrivacyInfo.xcprivacy")` to the `cordova-plugin-echo` `target` `resources` element.
+If the plugin is required to provide a privacy manifest file, the following line should be added to the `resources` element of the `cordova-plugin-echo` target: `.copy("Resources/PrivacyInfo.xcprivacy")`.
+On top of the SPM declaration, be sure to also refer to the section titled [Adding a Privacy Manifest File](#adding-a-privacy-manifest-file) to ensure that the actual resource file is properly declared in the `plugin.xml` so it is correctly injected into the app.

 If the plugin requires for any third-party dependencies, it should be added to the `dependencies` element, and the `target`'s `dependencies`.